kyiree/GPTs-create-prompts/README.md

 # GPTs-create-prompts
-prompts to create you most powerful GPTs
+prompts to create you most powerful,friendly used GPTs

 support multi-languauge